tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Post-Compromise Security for the Initial Exporter Secret

-The TLS 1.3 Key Schedule, see {{Figure 5 of TLS}}, derives the exporter_secret from the main secret.
+The TLS 1.3 Key Schedule, see Figure 5 of {{TLS}}, derives the exporter_secret from the main secret.
 This exporter_secret is static for the lifetime of the connection and is not updated by a standard key update.

 A core design goal of this specification is not met if the exporter_secret does not change.